Introduction

 6. Cricket Deepens Inequality

-7. Major Corruption Scandals Show Systemic Problems
+7. Repeated Corruption Scandals Show Systemic Rot

 Cricket has suffered multiple corruption and match-fixing scandals, showing that commercialization has overtaken integrity.